Foreign tax credit

 - at least HUF 100 million at present value in projects implemented and operated in a free entrepreneurship zone.

-From 2021, medium-sized enterprises will be eligible for development tax incentives, provided that the given investment’s present value exceeds HUF 300 million, while the minimum threshold for small-sized enterprises will be HUF 200 million.
-From 2022, HUF 100 million and HUF 50 million thresholds will be applied.
+From 2022, medium-sized enterprises are eligible for development tax incentives, provided that the given investment’s present value exceeds HUF 100 million, while the minimum threshold for small-sized enterprises is HUF 50 million.

 As mentioned above, tax incentives may also be granted for projects aiming at job creation.
 In this regard, there is no minimum investment value and there is no additional headcount requirement, although the conditions prescribed in the relevant government decree still must be met.